sassoftware/devsascom-rest-api-samples/DecisionManagement/modelRepository.md

 <br>

 ##### <a name='import-model-multipart-resources'>Import a Model with Multipart Form-data</a>
-Here is a example of importing model with multipart form-data.
+Here is an example of importing a model with multipart form-data.

 ```python
 headersContents = {